jasmina-dzurlic/Kassemble/README.md

 kassemble assembly_graph --graph ../data/assembly_graph.fastg --paths ../data/contigs.paths --outdir ../tmp --assemble spades
 ```

-Visualiation of assembly graph produced from `Kassemble` and `GraphBin2` of contigs and scaffolds.
+Visualiation of a multispecies assembly graph produced from `Kassemble` and `GraphBin2` of contigs and scaffolds.
+Each point is a species and each cloud representes a populatio of species in a sample compared to other samples.

 <p align="center">
 <img src="https://github.com/jasmina-dzurlic/Kassemble/blob/main/example/Graphbin2.png" width="600" height="500">